huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 [Go to Top](#top)

-It's probably best to treat sets as completely distinct from arrays and Objects
+It's probably best to treat sets as entirely distinct from arrays and Objects

 Set operations work ala math as well!